-The Interstitial Lung Disease/Fibrosis Program supports research on the genetic predisposition, pathogenesis, diagnosis, and treatment of interstitial lung diseases including idiopathic pulmonary fibrosis, sarcoidosis, occupational and environmental lung diseases, as well as lymphangioleiomyomatosis (LAM) and other rare lung diseases.
+The Granulomatous and Interstitial Lung Disease Program supports research on the genetic predisposition, risk factors, pathogenesis, diagnosis, and treatment of interstitial lung diseases including idiopathic pulmonary fibrosis (IPF), occupational and environmental lung diseases, as well as lymphangioleiomyomatosis (LAM).
+This program also supports research on non-infectious granulomatous diseases including sarcoidosis, berylliosis, and hypersensitivity pneumonitis.
 Research areas include investigations into the role that genetics, epithelial and mesenchymal cells, extracellular matrix components, and immune and inflammatory mediators have in initiating or regulating the development of interstitial lung disease.
 This program also supports clinical studies to establish well-phenotyped patient cohorts, assess the safety and efficacy of interventional treatments, and validate the use of biomarkers and clinical endpoints to monitor disease onset and progression.
-View funding information for the Interstitial Lung Disease/Fibrosis Program.
+View funding information for the Granulomatous and Interstitial Lung Disease Program.

 Contact: Louis Vuga, M.D., M.P.H., Ph.D., Program Director, email@example.com